Holden Commodore (VZ): Overview

 Released in August 2004, the VZ series was a minor facelift of the previous VY series that featured a new V6 engine in different tune guises.
 The powerplants included 175 and 190 kW, 3.6-litre Alloytec V6 engines in place of the older 3.8-litre Ecotec V6.
 Other changes to the V6 was the loss of the supercharger that was included in the S models from the VT to VY, this was also dropped with the 3.8-litre and would not be used with the new 3.6.
 These new Alloytec DOHC engines have carried on through to the Holden Commodore (VE) which was released in July 2006.
 A new 5L40-E 5-speed automatic transmission was introduced on the sports and luxury V6 variants.

 The advanced 3.6-litre Alloytec engines were more powerful, responsive and fuel-efficient than the outgoing Ecotec V6.
 To achieve 190 kW, the Alloytec V6 gains variable valve timing on both inlet and exhaust sides as well as a dual stage intake manifold, while the 175 kW version retains variable valve timing on the inlet side only.
 Selected models bring advanced active safety features that electronically assist the driver to maintain vehicle control in emergency situations.

 The VZ Commodore was available in several model variations, most of which carried over from the VY range, with the exception of the newly introduced SV6, a specification level that replaced the S range.
 All models in the Commodore range (Executive, Acclaim, Berlina, Calais, SV6, SV8 and SS) were available as sedans, while wagon variants of the Executive, Acclaim and Berlina were available.
 Berlina and Calais models were not badged or marketed as Commodores.
 The VZ was the last Commodore line-up to use the Executive and Acclaim nameplates.

 The VZ is notable for being the only Commodore series of recent times to not officially introduce a Series II update to the range, however, a number of mechanical changes were made in January 2006, designated MY06.
 Holden introduced the new L76 6.0-litre V8 to its range.
 The V8 has been slightly detuned, and both Displacement on Demand and variable valve timing have been removed.
 The base V6 also went from 175 to 172 kW and the High Output V6 went from 340 to 335 Nm at the same time, to meet new ADR 79/01 (Euro III) emissions standards effective from 1 January 2006.

 Sales of the VZ series failed to match those of the preceding VY in light of rising small car sales, higher fuel prices and growing interest in the whole new replacement, the VE series.

-The VZ Commodore sedans were superseded by the VE series in July 2006, whilst the wagon and utility ranges lived on for almost another year.
+The VZ Commodore sedans were superseded by the VE series on 10 July 2006, whilst the wagon and utility ranges lived on for almost another year.
 VZ Ute production ended in August 2007, whilst the last wagon rolled off Holden's Elizabeth plant line on 6 September 2007.